Tag Archives: Sam Wood

 By the beginning of the second half, Atlanta has burned, thousands of men have died, Tara is decimated, Scarlett’s mother died, and her father went batty.

-The rebuilding of the south is explored, the troubled Rhett and Scarlett marriage commences, their daughter dies, and the world-famous line uttered by Rhett to Scarlett, “Frankly my dear….
+The rebuilding of the South is explored, the troubled Rhett and Scarlett marriage commences, their daughter dies, and the world-famous line uttered by Rhett to Scarlett, “Frankly my dear….
 I don’t give a damn”.

 Having been now directed by a different person (Fleming), the first and second halves almost seem like two separate films.

 The supporting characters are colorful, lively, and humorous.
-Aunt Pittypat with her dramatic worrying and smelling salts and Prissy with her insistence on expert child-birthing when in reality she knows nothing, are moments meant to lighten the mood.
+Aunt Pittypat’s dramatic worrying and smelling salts and Prissy’s insistence on expert childbirth when, in reality, she knows nothing is moments meant to lighten the mood.

-I do not find this film to be a female film and frankly, some of the battle scenes are quite masculine, with epic fires and guns galore.
+I do not find this film to be a female film, and frankly, some of the battle scenes are pretty masculine, with epic fires and guns galore.
 Is Gone with the Wind now considered a racist film?

 Perhaps so, and time has made the political incorrectness much more glaring- this point can be debated endlessly.
 Ashley participates in a hooded Klan organization and is a hero of the film!

-Using seemingly thousands of extras, the war-torn Atlanta scene where the camera rises up and up and up panning down on hundreds of wounded and dead Union soldiers as Scarlett defeatedly walks among them is still heartbreaking to watch and is a reminder of the power and destruction that war is.
+Using seemingly thousands of extras, the war-torn Atlanta scene where the camera rises up and up and up, panning down on hundreds of wounded and dead Union soldiers as Scarlett defeatedly walks among them, is still heartbreaking to watch and is a reminder of the power and destruction that war is.

 Gone with the Wind is an epic masterpiece from long ago that still holds up amazingly well.
 The sets, the rich characters, and the costumes can be admired and still inspire today.